johnohhh1/OpenScreenRecorder/README.md

 ---

-*Built because sometimes the best response to a paywall is "hold my beer."*
+*Built because sometimes the best response to a paywall is "hold my coca-cola classic."*